alireza-naman/authentication/readme.md

 #### User

+You must have a table which contains the following fields:

+ * id (integer)
+ * group_id (integer)
+ * created (integer)
+ * updated (integer)
+ * username field (string)
+ * password field (string)

-The user table must contain the fields below, however you may add other fields (such as name and biography) which you can access through your own models.
+You can use the configuration options to change the name of the table and the username and password fields.
+However the table may have other fields (such as name and biography) which you can access through your own models.

-The authentication library uses a username to distinguish users, however this username could be an email address.
+SQL to create a table which will work *out of the box* is shown below:

 ```sql
 CREATE TABLE `user` (